+It is difficult to calculate the amount of funds spent by the federal government on advertising each year.
+The reasons for this include (1) there is no government-wide definition of what constitutes advertising and (2) there is no central authority to which agencies are required to report advertising expenses.
 However, an estimate of the federal government’s expenditures on contracts for advertising services can be derived from data in the Federal Procurement Data System.
 According to these data, federal agencies spent $750.4 million on advertising services in Fiscal Year 2011.
-From A CRS Report to Congress called, “Advertising by the Federal Government: An Overview".
-By Government Analyst, Kevin R. Kosar.
+From A CRS Report to Congress called, “Advertising by the Federal Government: An Overview” by government analyst, Kevin R. Kosar.
 April 6, 2012

 The War Advertising Council was conceived the year that the Japanese bombed Pearl Harbor (1941).
 It’s purpose was to mobilize the war effort, encourage people to purchase war bonds, and conserve materials used in the war (practically everything).
 When WWII ended, the War Advertising Council changed its name to the Ad Council and shifted its focus to peacetime campaigns.
 In 1945, the Ad Council began working with the “non-profit” group, The National Safety Council, whose motto is, “Making our World Safer by preventing injuries and deaths at work, in homes, and communities, and on the roads through leadership, research, education and advocacy“.

 So, the Ad Council is providing PSA’s (Public Service Announcements) for the Government and Government “non-profits”.
-What does this really mean.
-Every time you hear these idiotic, moronic, worthless, brainless commercials on the radio like the “Know-it-Alls and the Car Seat“, “Stay Seated during Airplane Turbulence“, “Hands only CPR“, “Billy can’t go to the State Fair because his parents did not use Mercury-Based Lumen Light Bulbs“, Michelle Obama’s “Move Campaign” (Salad on Saturday, Fruit on Friday, Throw a ball Thursday, Water, Water, Wednesday, Touch your Toes Tuesday, Let’s Move Monday, Swap a Snack Sunday.), “Unity“, “Neighborhood Diversity -- HUD” (Mehan and her dad), “Animals are People to“, or the latest AUTISM ads; just remember that this worthless garbage is your tax dollars at work!
+What does this really mean?
+Every time you hear these idiotic, moronic, worthless, brainless commercials on the radio like the “Know-it-Alls and the Car Seat“, “Stay Seated during Airplane Turbulence“, “Hands only CPR“, “Billy can’t go to the State Fair because his parents did not use Mercury-Based Lumen Light Bulbs“, Michelle Obama’s “Move Campaign” (Salad on Saturday, Fruit on Friday, Throw a ball Thursday, Water, Water, Wednesday, Touch your Toes Tuesday, Let’s Move Monday, Swap a Snack Sunday.), “Unity“, “Neighborhood Diversity — HUD” (Mehan and her dad), “Animals are People to“, or the latest AUTISM ads; just remember that this garbage is your tax dollars at work!

-We have an extremely wasteful government at all levels --- all parties.
-At a time when the President says that even though we are in the worst economy since the Great Depression (he then said the economy was "fine"), we should bail on this sort of worthless junk.
-These ads do not help anyone other than the Ad Agencies who receive significant Federal Monies to create them, and the stations that get paid to run them over and over and over and over and over and over until you can recite them in my sleep.
+We have an extremely wasteful government at all levels — both parties.
+At a time when the President says that we are in the worst economy since the Great Depression, we should bail on this sort of worthless junk.
+These ads do not help anyone other than the Ad Agencies who receive significant federal monies to create them, and the radio stations that get paid to run them over and over and over and over and over and over until they can be recited in your sleep.

 I sometimes listen to Sports Radio on 100.9 out of West Plains, Missouri.
 I am not exaggerating when I say that every other ad is a PSA of some sort.
 In fact, just the other day, I counted five in a row.
-Every time you hear the end of the ad say, “Brought to you by _ _ _ _ _ _ _ _ and the Ad Council”, don’t forget to eat a few more veggies, get a FLU SHOT, buckle up, PREPARE FOR ZOMBIES, and stop beating your children.
+Every time you hear the end of the ad say, “Brought to you by _ _ _ _ _ _ _ _ and the Ad Council”, don’t forget to eat a FEW MORE VEGGIES, get a FLU SHOT, buckle up, PREPARE FOR ZOMBIES, and stop beating your children.